 Be creative.
 Attracting attention (in an appropriate way) can be beneficial, and can be a useful icebreaker.
 Some Viva! street collectors take their dogs and offer a bowl of water for other passing canine friends.

 Street collections are not only about getting money, it’s about spreading valuable information and being a voice for animals.
-That said, a successful day could yield as much a few hundred pounds towards the cause.
+That said, a successful day could yield as much as a few hundred pounds towards the cause.
 So if you feel like this is something you can do, what is stopping you?

 Return to Campaigning home page